marcuscraske/parrot-manager/docs/installation.md

 For the stand-alone, just extract the executable to anywhere you desire, no installation process is required.

 ## Mac
-Download the latest pkg file, to anywhere.
-Find file in finder, right-click and open.
+Download the latest app file and put it in your `Applications` folder in Finder.

+Alternatively you can place and run this from anywhere.

 ## Other Platforms
 Download the latest jar zip or tar archive, extract the jar file and run: